XPENDING key group [[IDLE min-idle-time] start end count [consumer]]

 introduction to Redis Streams.
 The

-will immediately remove the pending entry from the Pending Entry List (PEL)
+will immediately remove the pending entry from the Pending Entries List (PEL)

 since once a message is successfully processed, there is no longer need